We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • Chemical manufacturers and importers must obtain or develop a SDS for each hazardous chemical they produce or import.

-• Employers that mix chemicals that result in an interaction may be considered to be manufacturers and required to develop a SDS for the new chemical.
+• Employers who mix chemicals that interact might be classified as manufacturers and are therefore required to develop a SDS for the new chemical.
 If the chemicals in the mixture do not interact, the employer may be able to use the existing SDSs for each chemical in the mixture.
 Check with OSHA if you have questions about mixing chemicals in your workplace.

 • All employers must have a SDS in the workplace for each hazardous chemical they use.